Berks Area Regional Transportation Authority: BARTA Transportation Center

 The BARTA Transportation Center is located at 7th and Cherry streets in Downtown Reading and is where all BARTA bus routes connect.
 The transportation center has an enclosed waiting area, restrooms, customer service office, a break area for bus drivers, a community police station, and a 101-space parking garage.
 The BARTA Transportation Center has ten berths that the buses stop at and announces arriving and departing buses over the PA system and through information displays in the waiting and loading areas.

 Franklin Street Station

-The Reading Franklin Street train terminal was converted to a bus terminal in 2013.
+Reading Franklin Street Terminal was converted to a bus terminal in 2013.
 Buses enter from Chestnut Street.

 The former Reading Railroad Franklin Street Station was refurbished and also has bus service.
 The station has a waiting area for passengers, customer service area, transportation museum, and space for passenger amenities.
 The station is intended to be used for future express and long-distance bus services.